 - Bulging eyes

 These symptoms all indicate that your thyroid is in overdrive and that your body is producing too much thyroid hormone.

 The good news is that ALL of these symptoms can be managed by simply managing your thyroid.

-Treatments available to people who have Graves' disease center on REDUCING or SLOWING down thyroid function and as this occurs you can expect your symptoms to resolve rather quickly.
+Treatments that are available to people who have Graves’ disease center on REDUCING or SLOWING down thyroid function and as this occurs you can expect your symptoms to resolve rather quickly.

 Treatment Options and the Consequences (What Treatment Should you Choose?)